 After completion of study treatment, patients are followed up every 4 months for 2 years.

-- Patients must have histologically or cytologically confirmed relapsed/refractory non-Hodgkin lymphoma (NHL) with any of the following T-cell histologies:
+- Patients must have histologically or cytologically confirmed relapsed/refractory non-Hodgkin lymphoma (NHL) having progressed after a minimum of one systemic therapy with any of the following T-cell histologies:

 - Peripheral T-cell NHL (PTCL) not otherwise specified (NOS)

 - Anaplastic large cell T-cell lymphoma (ALCL) that is anaplastic lymphoma kinase either positive or negative

 - Subcutaneous panniculitis-like T-cell lymphoma

 - Extranodal natural killer (NK)/T-cell lymphoma, nasal type

 - Transformed cutaneous T-cell lymphoma (CTCL) to PTCL with systemic involvement (not local skin transformation)

 - No other histologies are eligible; examples of ineligible histologies include: T-cell prolymphocytic leukemia, T-cell large granular lymphocytic leukemia, NK-cell leukemia, mycosis fungoides, Sezary syndrome, lymphomatoid papulosis, and primary CTCL